MendezIzaiah/110A_Project_2/README.md

 - Data comes from the assigned Tableau sales data

 ## Dependencies needed to run:
-Below are the libraries needed to run the menu.
 - pandas
 - streamlit
 - streamlit-option-menu